In / Outpatient:

 You probably won’t need any extra assistance if you’re having an AHA peel or superficial TCA peel.

-AHA peels/treatments: Dr. Mabourakh will apply the AHA solution to your cleansed facial skin, a process that usually takes no more than 10 minutes.
+AHA peels/treatments: The esthetician will apply the AHA solution to your cleansed facial skin, a process that usually takes no more than 10 minutes.
 No “after-peel” ointment or covering is required.
 Depending on the strength of the peel, periodic treatments may be necessary until the desired effects are achieved.

 For some patients, the application of an AHA-based face wash or cream once or twice a day at home will be sufficient to accomplish the desired goal.
-Dr. Mabourakh may add Retin-A or a bleaching agent to your at-home treatment schedule.
-After several weeks of at-home use, Dr. Mabourakh will examine your skin to determine if your regimen needs adjustment.
+Our esthetician may add Retin-A or a bleaching agent to your at-home treatment schedule.
+After several weeks of at-home use, our esthetician will examine your skin to determine if your regimen needs adjustment.

-Phenol and TCA peels: Typically, the skin is first thoroughly cleansed.
-Then, Dr. Mabourakh will carefully apply the phenol or TCA solution.
+TCA peels: Typically, the skin is first thoroughly cleansed.
+Then, our esthetician will carefully apply TCA solution.
 You may feel a stinging sensation as the peel solution is applied, but this feeling will quickly pass.

 A full-face TCA peel usually takes no more than 15 minutes.
 Two or more TCA peels may be needed to obtain the desired result, and those may be spaced out over several months.
 Mild TCA peels may be repeated as often as every month.